 18. Cookie baking

 With Christmas just around the corner, it’s time to bake cookies for Santa Claus to eat during his visit to your home.
-Making cookies is a great way to say thanks while also spending time with family.
 Since your elf loves to help out, he can gather all your baking supplies.
 While he is waiting for everyone to wake up and start baking, he can even make his own batch of cookies!
 These elf-sized sugar cookies from Make the Best of Everything would be the perfect treat for your elf to enjoy!

 19. Mini Christmas tree